Our work in Tanzania

-For the first year, we’ll be laying the groundwork for our operation in the country: establishing offices, recruiting staff and seeking strategic partners to help scale up our programs the same way we did with CARE Rwanda.
-Then, in March 2017, we’ll begin training entrepreneurs in earnest, nurturing the creation of hundreds of thousands of jobs.
+For the time being, we’re laying the groundwork for our operation in the country, establishing offices and seeking strategic partners to help scale up our programmes.
+By the end of this financial year, 31 March 2017, we’ll have recruited local staff and started mobilising members in earnest, nurturing the creation of hundreds of thousands of jobs.

 It won’t be easy.
-Despite a real appetite for entrepreneurship programs in Tanzania, uncovered during our needs analysis, starting a formal business in this country of 50 million is hard and getting harder all the time.
+Despite a real appetite for entrepreneurship programmes in Tanzania, uncovered during our needs analysis, starting a formal business in this country of 50 million is hard and getting harder all the time.
 Tanzania dropped seven places to 129th overall in the World Bank’s 2016 Doing Business report, which measures business regulation in 189 countries.
-Now more than ever, family entrepreneurs in the informal economy must pick up the slack.
+It is up to family entrepreneurs in the informal economy to pick up the slack.

 We’ll be there to help them.